-> These are the web applications that load like regular web pages/websites but provides us with benefits like easy to load, no installation hassle, works offline, push notification feature.
+These are the web applications that load like regular web pages/websites but provide us with benefits like easy to load, no installation hassle, working offline, and push notification feature.

-> What else do we want without actually installing the apps in our devices and bulking our phones with heavy GBs of applications but still experiencing an app-like interface!
+What else do we want without actually installing the apps in our devices and bulking our phones with heavy GBs of applications but still experiencing an app-like interface!

 This app comes with two different plans, i.e., Monthly & Yearly.

 Searching for a Shopify Searching for a Shopify Headless solution ?Read More

 Executive Plan (monthly): $9

 Premium Plan (yearly): $99

 ∼Plans related details are discussed ahead in this blog.

 Highlighting some of the features of PWA here:

 No need to install.
 Simply just add on your home screen.